fwaiaccount/CXR-PH-Net/README.md

 |—— test.txt

 ```
-Please note that the dicom images and labels are indicative and not used in the paper.
+Please note that the dicom images and labels are examples and not used in the paper.

 ### 3. Train

-#### Sample single-process running code:
+Sample single-process running code:

 ```bash
 python train.py /CXR-PH-Net/data \
     --train_file train.txt \